 Why is E&O insurance important?

-This type of professional liability insurance serves manufacturers by shouldering some of the financial burden of potential legal trouble and gives industry professionals more peace of mind.
+This type of professional liability insurance for manufacturers serves by shouldering some of the financial burden of potential legal trouble and gives industry professionals more peace of mind.
 Because manufacturing is a risk-heavy business sector, it pays to have an extra layer of protection between your company and potential threats.

 Here are the main benefits of adding E&O coverage to your insurance tool belt: